Updated: January, 2022

 As a trainee I understand:

 - The training will include a range of learning opportunities, including experiential activities, as well as the direct application of different forms of the psychodramatic method and group work.
 These activities will at times elicit strong responses and challenge my attitudes towards others and toward myself.
 I understand that this aspect of the work is central to this type of training and I will be encouraged to explore these responses as learning opportunities.
-While the training staff will encourage me to participate in all activities, participation in all aspects of the training group is voluntary, and I may say ‘no’ to participating in any particular activity.
+While the training staff will encourage me to participate in all activities, participation in all aspects of the training group is voluntary, and I may say ‘no’ to participate in any particular activity.
 If I become aware that I may encounter some difficulties in participating in particular learning experiences or activities, I will endeavour to bring this to the trainer’s attention.

 - I am responsible for my own self-care including my physical and mental health.

-- I am responsible for my conduct in relating to other trainees, and may consult with the training group or with trainers if interpersonal problems with group members arise.
+- I am responsible for my conduct when relating to other trainees and may consult with the training group or with trainers if interpersonal problems with group members arise.

 - Significant personal development is integral to the training and from time to time may require additional attention.
 Consultation with a trainer will be helpful in creating a workable plan.